swiftlang/swift/docs/OwnershipManifesto.md

 In some cases, where desired, the compiler may be able to preserve source compatibility and avoid an error by implicitly inserting a copy instead.
-This likely something we would only do in a source-compatibility mode.
+This is likely something we would only do in a source-compatibility mode.

 Static enforcement will be used for: